xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 ![](/blog/images/02-01.jpeg)

+If you have any changes you want to propose to this catalog, feel free to file a PR [here](https://github.com/xamat/blog/blob/gh-pages/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md)

 **Update 01/16/2023**

 Six months after my last update, it is clear that the world has been taken by storm by Transformers.
 Everyone is talking about [ChatGPT](https://amatriain.net/blog/chatGPT), so I thought I needed to add the models that got us there.
 I had already talked about GPTInstruct before, but I added [GPT3.5](#gpt35) and [ChatGPT](#chatgpt) as independent models although they don’t add too much to the former.
 I also added a couple of models from [Eleuther.ai](https://www.eleuther.ai/) and [Anthropic](https://www.anthropic.com/), the only two startups that seem to be even ready to challenge the OpenAI/Facebook/Google supremacy in language models.
 Because of what is happening with ChatGPT, I thought I should add the main competitors from the big labs: [Sparrow](#Sparrow) from Deepmind/Google, and Blenderbot3 from Facebook.
 Speaking of startups though, there has been a lot of talk of [Stability.ai](https://stability.ai/), so I felt I needed to add a reference to [StableDiffusion](#stablediffusion).
 Finally, and while not many details are known about [AlphaFold](#alphafold)'s architeccture, I thought I should add a reference to it since the problem of protein folding is very important, and Deepmind’s accomplishment in this regard is huge.